 We have no "statement of faith", for faith cannot be stated, only lived out.
-Rather, our faith is the relying upon the person of Jesus (or Joshua) of Nazareth as he describes himself in the four gospels (and the One he describes as his Father), to live out our life on this earth.
+Rather, our faith is the relying upon, trust or confidence in the person of Jesus (or Joshua) of Nazareth as he describes himself in the four gospels (as well as the One he describes as his Father), to live out our life on this earth.

 Jesus of Nazareth, the only begotten Son of the true and living God is our Way, our Truth and our Life (John 14:6).
 The person of Jesus of Nazareth is the only sure Way to God the Father, the only Truth that eternally matters, and the One in whom we find eternal Life (John 14:6).

 True faith in Jesus' Father and himself will produce first a desire to know him better by HIS OWN Words.
 This will result in a receiving of his Words above all other words, beliefs, teachings, and thus his Words alone should shape our reality and allow us to know the one we trust in and rely upon.
 True faith in Jesus' Father will produce a supreme love in our heart for his Father and himself, and this love will cause us to desire to obey and observe Jesus' commands and teachings.